manticoresoftware/manticoresearch-php/docs/searchclass.md

 - attribute name.
 It can also be an alias of an expression;
 - operator.
 Accepted operators are `range`, `lt`, `lte`, `gt`,  `gte`, `equals`, `in`;
 - values for filtering.
-It can an array or single value.
-Currently filters support integer, float and string values.
+It can be an array or single value.
+Currently, filters support integer, float, and string values.
 - filtering condition.
 It can accept one of `AND`, `OR`, `NOT` values.
 Set to `AND` by default.

 notFilter() executes a negation of the operator.
 Alternatively, the `NOT` filtering condition can be used.